 Not a coffee drinker?
 These days local coffee shops offer their spent grounds for free.
 Find one near you, then stop by to pick up a bag or two.

 Start with completely dry, used coffee grounds.
-Place the grounds in a bowl or other flat surface lined with foil and light them with a match, the way you would incense.
+Place the grounds in a bowl, on a plate or other flat surface lined with foil and light them with a match around the edges, the way you would light incense.
+Watch this video.
 Add a few fresh bay leaves to amplify your repellant.
 Set the containers(s) upwind to get the scent moving.

 Repel insects and fleas